Geocodio/docs/source/index.html.md

 api_key | Your Geocodio API key

 <aside class="notice">
-Make sure to check the <a href="#address-formats">address formats</a> section for more information on the different address formats supported.
+Make sure to check the <a href="#address-formats">address formats</a> section for more information on the different address formats that are supported.
 </aside>

 # Accuracy score
 Each geocoded result is returned with an accuracy score, which is a decimal number ranging from 0.00 to 1.00.
 This score is generated by the internal Geocodio engine based on how accurate the result is believed to be.
-The higher the score the better the result.
+The higher the score, the better the result.
 Results are always returned ordered by accuracy score.

-For example, if against all odds an address simply can't be found — instead of returning no results, Geocodio will return a geocoded point based on the zip code or city but with a much lower accuracy score and accuracy type set to "place".
+For example, if against all odds an address simply can't be found, instead of returning no results, Geocodio will return a geocoded point based on the postal code or city but with a much lower accuracy score and accuracy type set to "place".

-Generally, accuracy scores that are larger than or equal to `0.8` are usually helpful, whereas results with lower accuracy scores might be very rough matches.
+Generally, accuracy scores that are larger than or equal to `0.8` are the most accurate, whereas results with lower accuracy scores might be very rough matches.

 An accuracy type is also returned with all results.
 The accuracy types are different for forward and reverse geocoding results.